substrate-system/route-event/README.md

-## Pass in an element to listen to, and handle events with a router:
+## Pass in an element to listen to, and handle events with a router

 ```js
 import Route from 'route-event'